santiagoparaella/ADM-HW3/README.md

 * `(this)README.md`: a Markdown file that explains the content of this repository.
 As we are doing it explain for all file what it contains.

+* `header.py`: a oython file that contains the costants of the HW.

 * `collector.py`: a python file that contains the line of code needed to collect our data from the `html` page (from which you get the urls) and Wikipedia.
 * `collector_utils.py`: a python file that stores the function we used in `collector.py`.
 * `parser.py`: a python file that contains the line of code needed to parse the entire collection of `html` pages and save those in `tsv` files.